Written by Michelle Whitmer | Edited By Walter Pacheco | Last Update: November 14, 2024

 Stage 4 lung cancer is terminal and has no cure.
 However, a lung cancer diagnosis is not necessarily a death sentence.
 Some patients are living longer than ever before thanks to immunotherapy, chemotherapy and other palliative treatments.

-Treatments aim to reduce symptoms, improve quality of life and prolong survival.
-Palliative options, such as chemotherapy, radiation and surgery, can slow tumor growth and remove masses that cause symptoms.
+Treatments aim to ease symptoms, boost quality of life and extend survival.
+Palliative options include chemotherapy, radiation and surgery.
+These can slow tumor growth and remove masses causing symptoms.

-Patients should discuss symptoms and quality of life goals with their physician, who can reduce dosages or treatment frequency to help them cope with cancer treatment.
+Patients should discuss their symptoms and quality of life goals with their doctor.
+They can adjust the treatment to help them cope with cancer.

 Couple using the Nutrition Guide from the Mesothelioma Center